saucelabs/sauce-docs/docs/dev/error-messages.md

 If you're already using [storage](https://wiki.saucelabs.com/pages/viewpage.action?pageId=102721137), check:

 * Your upload to [storage](https://wiki.saucelabs.com/pages/viewpage.action?pageId=102721137) has succeeded.
-* Your upload to [storage](https://wiki.saucelabs.com/pages/viewpage.action?pageId=102721137) was within the last week, since Sauce Storage is cleaned out on a weekly basis.
+* Your upload to [storage](https://wiki.saucelabs.com/pages/viewpage.action?pageId=102721137) was within the last 60 days.
 * Your uploaded app has the same MD5 hash as it does on your machine.
 * You're starting the `app` capability with `sauce-storage:`.
 There shouldn't be a leading `http`.
 * You're using the exact name you provided via the rest API, not the original filename.
 For example, if you uploaded a file named `my_app.apk` to `https://saucelabs.com/rest/v1/storage/YOUR_USERNAME/new_app_name.apk`, your file is available as `sauce storage:new_app_name.apk`.